-BIO: Emily holds a B.A. in history from Lewis & Clark College, where she studied the history of the American west, environmental history, and Australian history.
-She is quickly learning the field of historic preservation as HRC’s new ED.
-A self-proclaimed nature nerd, if Emily isn’t in the office, she’s probably outside!
+Emily holds a B.A. in history from Lewis & Clark College, where she studied the history of the American west, environmental history, and Australian history.
+She is particularly interested in how we use preservation as a tool to create vital and valued community spaces.

-BIO: Arianthé C. Stettner has been a resident of Routt County since 1971.
+Arianthé Stettner has been a resident of Routt County since 1971.
 Her interest in historic preservation began when she and her husband Paul rehabilitated their handsome 1912 log home on Yellow Jacket Pass.
-She co-founded and has been active in Historic Routt County for many years, served several terms on the Steamboat Springs City Council, and was recently President of Colorado Preservation Inc., and currently serves as co-chair of Steamboat Springs' Historic Preservation Commission.
+She co-founded and has been active in Historic Routt County for many years, served several terms on the Steamboat Springs City Council, is former President of Colorado Preservation Inc., and currently serves as co-chair of Steamboat Springs' Historic Preservation Commission.
 She earned a Master of Arts degree in Historic Preservation in 2011.

 “I am involved with HRC, because having lived in six different states and seven different countries, I have learned that by getting to know the history of a place, I can understand it better and appreciate it more.”

 My husband and I moved to Routt County in 2004 for retirement, because we had enjoyed vacationing here.
 I graduated from the University of Missouri with a degree in Home Economics/Housing Design in 1975.
 I am married, have three sons and three grandchildren.
 I volunteer at the Tracks and Trails Museum in Oak Creek, with the Friends of Stagecoach Park and with Historic Routt County.